Books Books Books

 Career Classics That Have Stood the Test of Time

-Basically, this is the DIY of how to get clear on your career direction, complete branding and run an outstanding search.
+Basically, this is the DIY manual of how to get clear on your career direction, understand your transferable skills, tell your career story, and run an outstanding search.

-But even more important than all that, he frames it in a positive and wise way.
-He gets the basic concept that this is as much about finding what’s right for you as it is for what is out there in the market.
+But even more important than all that, he frames it in a positive, wise, way.
+He gets the basic concept that this is as much about finding what’s right for you, as it is about finding a job.

-A timeless classic and well worth it.
+What Color Is Your Parachute is a timeless classic and a must for any career bookshelf.
 And No, you don’t need the latest version.

 by Tim Butler

-O.K., Tim nailed the title on this book (we like the cover too), and the the larger concept, that being that a career search is about connecting with your deeper mission, purpose and calling in life.
-And if you don’t do this, well, it will just keep calling to you until you start to answer.
+O.K., Tim nailed the title on this book (and we like the cover too), and the larger concept – that a career search is about connecting with your deeper mission, purpose, and calling in life.
+And if you don’t find this connection, well, it will just keep tugging and tugging at to you until you start to answer.

-More important, he gets the idea that this as much about the subconscious (if not more), than the conscious plan or story that we carry in our heads.
+Importantly, and with a respectful salute to the reality we all need to ‘pay the bills’, he gets the idea that this as much (or more), about subconscious callings and strivings, than the conscious plan, or story, we carry and develop in our heads.

-It’s is packed with wisdom and some practical examples – that we use with our clients too!
+It’s packed with wisdom, stories from his clients, and thoughtful exercises.
+Some that we use with our clients too!

 Clever Reads that Hit the Mark